HenryXiloj/Angular10BasicOAuth2/README.md

 For run this project you need changes the next ts

-Note: if you up your angular app in different host and port than keycloack you will have across origin.
+Note: if you up your angular app in different host and port than  OAuth2 server you will have across origin.

 ## auth.service.ts
 function: